Stuffed French Bread

 • Fire up your Big Easy.

-• Lower rack into the Big Easy and cook until the cheese is melted on all levels, about 5 minutes.
+• Place into the Big Easy basket and cook for 10 minutes or until the cheese is melted.

 Notes